 Choosing colors for my projects isn’t something I find simple.
 I look at other people’s knitted projects and am amazed at how well the colors work together.

 During knitting the Kentia Wrap, I made a few changes to my original selection of what color was used for which section.
 Fortunately I had the right sized circulars already by Chiaogoo who are a well known brand.
 For more on these excellent tools read my post here.

-Each color reminded me of something from nature.
+Each color reminded me of nature.
 Color brings me joy.

 I’m thrilled with how my Kentia Wrap has turned out and love wearing it.
 The texture of mosaic knitting is lovely and warm.
 When I wrap it around my shoulders, I feel like I’m being embraced.
 So much time went into this project, and it was a huge moment when I cast off the last stitch.